 - Have a borrowing proposal which, were it not for the current pandemic, would have been considered viable by the lender – although there is no forward-looking viability test required by the government, the lender may require this evidence.

 How to apply

-CBILS is available through the British Business Bank’s 40+ accredited lenders and partners, which are listed on the British Business Bank website.
+CBILS is available through the British Business Bank’s 50+ accredited lenders and partners listed on the British Business Bank website.

-In the first instance, businesses should approach their own provider – ideally via the lender’s website.
-They may also consider approaching other lenders if they are unable to access the finance they need.
+In the first instance, businesses should approach their own lender but may also consider approaching other lenders if they are unable to access the finance required.

-Given there is likely to be a big demand for facilities, businesses should:
+Given the high demand for facilities, businesses should: